 Wrigley Botanical Gardens are located on Catalina Island, a popular day trip off the coast of Southern California about 22 miles from Los Angeles.
-One of the main attractions of the island, the gardens features a stunning monument to William Wrigley Jr. and lush gardens designed by his wife.
+One of the main attractions of the island, the gardens, features a stunning monument to William Wrigley Jr. and lush gardens designed by his wife.

 The entire family will enjoy taking in the gardens’ sweeping views of the Catalina coastline and exploring the network of pathways running through its forests of rare plants endemic to California.
-Whether looking for a place to let the kids run around or an escape from the hustle and bustle of Avalon, the Wrigley Botanical Gardens is a wonderful outing.
+Whether looking for a place to let the kids run around or an escape from the hustle and bustle of Avalon, the Wrigley Botanical Gardens is a beautiful outing.

 Wrigley Botanical Gardens History

 William loved Catalina Island and was a key player in its development, so the monument honors his dedication to the island.
-Construction began shortly after Wrigley’s death in 1932 and was completed in 1934.
+Construction began shortly after Wrigley’s death in 1932 and completed in 1934.

 Wrigley Gardens Plants